algorys/jenkins-ci/README.md

 ## Installation

-imply download this repository and type the following commands:
+Simply download this repository and type the following commands:

 ```bash
 # clone repository and go inside.